yuno-payments/yuno-docs/docs/USING YUNO/dashboard-services/routing.md

 > 📘 Routing Configuration
 >
-> If you’re using our Embedded or Semi-lite checkout integrations, you can configure the routing of your enabled payment methods after setting the conditions for when each method should be displayed.
-However, if you’re using the Lite version, all available payment methods will be immediately accessible, allowing you to start configuring how each payment is processed.
+> If you're using our Embedded or Semi-lite checkout integrations, you can configure the routing of your enabled payment methods after setting the conditions for when each method should be displayed.
+However, if you're using the Lite version, all available payment methods will be immediately accessible, allowing you to start configuring how each payment is processed.

-> 📘 Route Monitoring Limitation
+> 📘 Editing Published Routes
 >
-> You can't create a monitor in published routes.
-[Learn more](#test)
+> You can configure and edit any aspect of a published route, including monitors and other settings.
+Published routes remain fully editable.

 ## Why use dynamic routing?